Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several key trends in the company's liquidity and short-term financial position over the examined period.
+The analysis of the quarterly financial data reveals several notable trends in liquidity and working capital management over the periods presented.

 Current Assets